mfocchi/lab-docker/README.md

 ## Installation Instructions

 This guide allows you to configure the lab docker images and to download the Gazebo models for properly running the robots simulations.

+**COMPATIBILITY ISSUES:** This procedure works only for users that have a Linux operating system or an old x86-64 based MAC, for the new MAC M1/M2 that employ ARM processors, docker does not work anymore!
+The only solution is to install a  [parallel/multipass](https://github.com/mfocchi/lab-docker/blob/master/multipass.md) virtual machine and install natively all the [dependencies](https://github.com/mfocchi/locosim)  inside there.
+Remember that on MAC you need to replace "sudo apt install package_name" with "brew install package_name"

-- First, make sure you have installed Docker, and the  SSH keys in your Github account and the Nvidia drivers.
+ First, make sure you have installed Docker, and the  SSH keys in your Github account and the Nvidia drivers.
 The procedures are described  [here](https://github.com/mfocchi/lab-docker/blob/master/install_docker.md).

-  **NOTE!** If you do not have an Nvidia card in your computer, you should skip the parts about the installation of the drivers, and you can still run the docker **without** the **-nv** flag in the **lab** alias.
+- **NOTE!** If you do not have an Nvidia card in your computer, you should skip the parts about the installation of the drivers, and you can still run the docker **without** the **-nv** flag in the **lab** alias.

 - Download the docker image from here: